Kaiwol1990/Mechaduino/Mechaduino/README.md

 Original code can be found under: https://github.com/jcchurch13/Mechaduino-Firmware/tree/multi-file/Mechaduino_01/Mechaduino_01

+Changes:
 - added an enable pin (pin 2, only 3.3 V compatible)
 - Some other changes
 - Menu entry for generating a step response
+- Menu entry for generating a dirac delta function
 - deleted all modes other than position
 - changed all float to integer operations
 - added some filtering to the effort and D-Term